Home for Global Students

 • Middle 50% ACT Composite: 34-36

-Columbia, an Ivy League in New York City, uses a holistic, contextual, and need-blind review.
-Admissions criteria emphasize academic preparation, intellectual curiosity, and individual voice.
+Columbia is the hardest university to get into and also an Ivy League institution in New York City, using a holistic, contextual, and need-blind review.
+Admissions criteria emphasise academic preparation, intellectual curiosity, and individual voice.
 Its Manhattan location is key.
-Applicants demonstrating a desire to leverage urban opportunities and a “fit” for city life are favored.
+Applicants demonstrating a desire to leverage urban opportunities and a “fit” for city life are favoured.
 This makes Columbia one of the hardest colleges to get into, as a demonstrated alignment with its urban setting and unique academic environment is a significant selection factor.

 Massachusetts Institute of Technology (MIT)